-Only Genesis developers are really qualified to identify what is and is not a child theme issue.
-This is because:
+Only developers familiar with a given setup are really qualified to identify what is and is not a child theme issue.
+This is because, going from narrow to increasingly more broad and complex:

 - Child themes are developed to provide aesthetic blog changes, and use customizations and features implemented by the Genesis framework, which is installed on approximately 500,000 blogs worldwide

-- The Genesis framework removes, adds to, and modifies the WordPress core to provide best-practices out of the box
+- Frameworks remove, add to, and modify the WordPress core to provide best-practices out of the box (and come with their own sets of challenges)

 - The WordPress core fundamentally changes how PHP operates, re-ordering and re-structuring code flow

-- PHP relies on different server environments and settings, which can be ill-set up by cheap bottom-barrel webhosts (anything under $20 USD/month), or locked-down and well managed by more premium hosts (generally $30+ USD/month)
+- PHP relies on different server environments and settings, which can be poorly set up by cheap bottom-barrel webhosts (anything under $15 USD/month), or locked-down and well managed by more premium hosts (generally $30+ USD/month)

 To compound this complexity even further: